atlassian/escalator/README.md

 ## Requirements

 - [Kubernetes](https://kubernetes.io/) version 1.8+.
-Escalator has been tested and deployed on 1.8+ and newer and older versions of Kubernetes may have bugs or issues that will prevent it from functioning properly.
+Escalator has been tested and deployed on 1.8+ and newer.
+Older versions of Kubernetes may have bugs or issues that will prevent it from functioning properly.
 - [Dep](https://golang.github.io/dep/).
 It is recommended to use a recent release from [https://github.com/golang/dep/releases](https://github.com/golang/dep/releases)